harinadh12/Text-Redactor/README.md

 get_output(input_files,input_data,output_path):
 	This method is used to write the output data after all the redaction steps into a .redacted file in the output path.
-	A corresponding .redacted file w.r.t a input .txt file is written at the output path.
+	A corresponding .redacted file w.r.t a input .txt file is written at the output path. write_stats():
+	In this method, all the stats of redact type and number of words redacted are written in stderr/stderr.txt file.
+	The path is hardcoded so that whenever --stats flag is used in input this method gets called and all the stats are written to the sterr.txt file. get_output():
+	In this method the redacted data is written in the folder path specified in the input for the flag --output.
+	The output is written to the .redacted files with same name as innput text file.

 Test Cases
 	test_redact_names.py
 •	This method is used to test redact names functionality.
 It asserts true if at least 1 word is masked.